pnp/blog/content/office-add-ins-community-call/2023-01-11/index.md

 ## Topic summaries

 * **Deploy Office Add-in that uses SSO to Azure App Service.** Follow the steps outlined in a recent article to create and deploy a single sign-on (SSO) Office Add-in to Microsoft Azure App Service.
-Create project, configure it to run SSO, app registration, install an Azure Extension in VS Code, create a new app service, update the manifest and package json, deploy the web app, create a new workbook in Excel and test your new add-in.
+Create project, configure it to run SSO, app registration, install an Azure Extension in VS Code, create a new app service, update the manifest and package JSON, deploy the web app, create a new workbook in Excel, and test your new add-in.
-* **Feedback for WXP (Word, Excel or PowerPoint) add-ins.** A new survey to help us prioritize our work.
-Tell us about your user scenarios of Word, Excel or PowerPoint add-ins.
-Review existing extensibility surveys on Auto install and auto launch add-ins for Word, Excel and PowerPoint (to be done in a future call) and on Structured document content usage in Word add-ins.
+* **Feedback for WXP (Word, Excel or PowerPoint) add-ins.** Help us prioritize our work to make Office Add-ins better.
+Tell us about your user scenarios of Word, Excel, or PowerPoint add-ins.
+Review existing extensibility surveys on Auto install and auto launch add-ins for Word, Excel, and PowerPoint (to be done in a future call) and on Structured document content usage in Word add-ins.
 * **Outlook add-in preview API - prependOnSendAsync.** What is the Prepend on-Send API?
-Use cases (legal statements, images), API details (prepending text in html and plain text emails and in event invites), API parameters, manifest changes (permissions), demo (showing photo inserted above text in sent mail, and in meeting invite) and documentation.
-In Preview for Win32 presently and at end of January for MAC and Outlook for Web.
+Use cases (legal statements, images), API details (prepend text in html and plain text emails and in event invites), API parameters, manifest changes (permissions), demo (show photo inserted above text in sent mail, and in meeting invite) and documentation.
+In Preview for Win32 presently and coming soon for MAC and Outlook for Web.

 ## Call to action

-* Please let us know more about your user scenarios of Word, Excel, PowerPoint add-ins so we can prioritize our work [Survey](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR5oYVeF9pExPnSjEMUhVOIdUQTY1NFU4TEFQMUxRSE1VRlVDNUhXU1AwTy4u)
+* Please let us know more about your user scenarios for Word, Excel, and PowerPoint add-ins so we can prioritize our work by completing our [Survey](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR5oYVeF9pExPnSjEMUhVOIdUQTY1NFU4TEFQMUxRSE1VRlVDNUhXU1AwTy4u).
-* If you have any suggestions that you submitted to the current forum on Tech Communities, please @lindalu-msft in the comments so I can prioritize triaging your submission!
-* If you are interested in participating in a future User Research session about customer support channels, please let me know.
-Email me lindalu@microsoft with "Office Add-ins Developer User Research" as email subject.
+* If you're interested in participating in a future User Research session about customer support channels, please let us know.
+Email [lindalu@microsoft.com](mailto:lindalu@microsoft.com?subject=[GitHub]%20Office%20Add-ins%20Developer%20User%20Research) with "Office Add-ins Developer User Research" as email subject.
 * Share your feedback on how we can provide you with a better Office Add-ins development experience.
 Join a community panel.
     * [Outlook add-ins panel](https://ux.microsoft.com/Panel/OutlookAddinDeveloper)
     * [Excel add-ins panel](https://ux.microsoft.com/Panel/ExcelAddinDeveloper)